meta-llama/llama-stack/docs/source/getting_started/index.md

 #### Start Llama Stack server pointing to Ollama server

-Make sure in you `run.yaml` file, you inference provider is pointing to the correct Ollama endpoint.
+Make sure your `run.yaml` file has the inference provider pointing to the correct Ollama endpoint.
 E.g.
 ```
 conda_env: llamastack-ollama
 ...